hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 ```

-Finally, test out the model by driving the arm and lift around using the XBox teleoperation tool:
+Finally, test out the model by driving the arm and lift around using the Xbox teleoperation tool:

 ```bash
 >>$ stretch_xbox_controller_teleop.py